RidwanHaque/Full-Stack-Application-Development-Ecommerce-Website/readme.md

 ## Executive Summary

-This project outline details a full-stack ecommerce platform specializing in 3D assets and Python scripts for Blender, designed to provide Georgia Tech computer engineering students with enterprise-level development experience.
+This project outline details a full-stack ecommerce platform specializing in 3D assets and Python scripts for Blender and showcases enterprise-level development experience.
 The platform targets 3D artists, animators, game developers, filmmakers, engineers, and product designers, incorporating cutting-edge technologies including interactive 3D viewing, AI-powered customer support, and secure payment processing.
-With a 39-week development timeline and strategic technology choices, this project will deliver exceptional resume value for internship applications while providing hands-on experience with industry-standard tools and practices.
+With a 39-week development timeline and strategic technology choices, this project will provide hands-on experience with industry-standard tools and practices.

 ## Technology Stack Recommendations